-In recognition of the considerable knowledge and skills required of those contemplating careers in academia, our students are encouraged to publish in scholarly journals, present at national conferences, and submit extramural proposals to support their independent research.
-Through these efforts, our students enter the job market, subsequently, with competitive records of scholarly productivity.
+In recognition of the considerable knowledge and skills required of those contemplating academic careers, our students are encouraged to publish in scholarly journals, present at national conferences, and submit extramural proposals to support their independent research.
+Through these efforts, our students enter the job market with competitive records of scholarly productivity.
 Throughout the program we offer professional development seminars and workshops on a variety of topics.
 In their final year, students are invited to join our job seekers program, which offers personalized mentorship for success on the academic job market.

-Financial aid packages are competitive and include full tuition plus stipends in the first two years, as well as university fellowships and paid teaching and research assistantships in years three through five, as needed.
-Full-time students usually will be expected to enroll in twelve units of study each quarter.
-It is possible to complete the program in four years, although some take a year or so longer.
-We also offer a small combined MSW/PhD program in which prospective students without a master’s degree can apply for acceptance into a program of study that leads to both the MSW and the PhD degrees.
+Financial aid packages include full tuition plus stipends in the first two years, as well as university fellowships and paid teaching and research assistantships in years three through five.
+Full-time students will be expected to enroll in twelve units of study each quarter.
+It is possible to complete the program in four years, although some take a year longer.
+We also offer a small combined MSW/PhD program in which prospective students without a master’s degree in social welfare can apply for acceptance into a program of study that leads to both the MSW and the PhD degrees.

 The due dates for application materials are Dec.
-15 for Cota-Robles fellowship consideration and January 10 for general consideration.
+15 for fellowship consideration and January 10 for general consideration.
 For more information, please contact me by email at Holloway@luskin.ucla.edu or by phone at (310) 825-7840.
 We look forward to receiving your application and welcome your questions of inquiry.